-St. Columba's, the Berkeley Memorial Chapel Name of Property Newport County, Rhode Island County and State mosaics, and architecture, and met prominent American artists who were living in Rome, including the muralist Frederic Crowninshield, the landscape painter George Inness, and the sculptor Augustus Saint-Gaudens.
-By the time Armstrong returned home, settling in New York City, he had resolved to become an artist.69 Armstrong appears to have quickly become immersed in New York's art world, no doubt aided by the contacts he had made in Italy.
-Saint-Gaudens, in particular, would become a close friend; according to one source, the two had studio space in the same building70 and they served together on a selection committee for the American Art Gallery at the 1878 Paris World's Fair.71 In addition to Saint-Gaudens, Armstrong was friendly with the stained-glass designer John LaFarge, architects Stanford White and Charles Follen McKim, and the painters Elihu Vedder, Francis D. Millet, and Will H. Low.72 During the 1870s, Armstrong appears to have produced mostly paintings; that changed in the following decade.
+St. Columba's, the Berkeley Memorial Chapel Name of Property Newport County, Rhode Island County and State sculptor Augustus Saint-Gaudens.
+By the time Armstrong returned home, settling in New York City, he had resolved to become an artist.69

+Armstrong appears to have quickly become immersed in New York's art world, no doubt aided by the contacts he had made in Italy.
+Saint-Gaudens, in particular, would become a close friend; according to one source, the two had studio space in the same building 70 and they served together on a selection committee for the American Art Gallery at the 1878 Paris World's Fair.
+71 In addition to Saint-Gaudens, Armstrong was friendly with the stained-glass designer John LaFarge, architects Stanford White and Charles Follen McKim, and the painters Elihu Vedder, Francis D. Millet, and Will H. Low.
+72

+During the 1870s, Armstrong appears to have produced mostly paintings; that changed in the following decade.
 In 1883, he completed a series of marble mosaic floors, ceilings, and door surrounds at the Renaissance Revival-style Henry Villard House on Madison Avenue, designed by McKim, Mead & White.73 It was around this time that Armstrong began working with the decorative artist Louis Comfort Tiffany, who was developing a specialty in stained glass.
 The nature of their business relationship is not entirely clear; Armstrong does not seem to have been employed by any of Tiffany's firms but, rather, to have worked under contract.
-According to one source, which attempts to unravel Tiffany's many business ventures and partners, Armstrong may have begun working with Tiffany as a mosaic designer as early as 1881.74 The two artists were certainly collaborating by 1886, when a trade publication announced that Armstrong was one of the "well-known artists...who will contribute memorial windows and other special work" for the newly reorganized Tiffany Glass Company.75 Indeed, Tiffany manufactured most, if not all, of Armstrong's early windows, including those at St. Columba's Chapel.76 The windows at St. Columba's came early in Armstrong's career as a stained-glass artist; most were installed in 1886, with the group of three windows in the chancel, dedicated to Bishop 75 The Builder, Trade Supplement 4 (February 6, 1886):2 as quoted in "St. Columba's Chapel," Glass Craftsman.
-76 "St. Columba's Chapel," Glass Craftsman.
+According to one source, which attempts to unravel Tiffany's many business ventures and partners, Armstrong may have begun working with Tiffany as a mosaic designer as early as 1881.74 The two artists were certainly collaborating by 1886, when a trade publication announced that Armstrong was one of the "well-known artists...who will contribute memorial windows and other special work" for the newly reorganized Tiffany Glass Company.75 Indeed, Tiffany manufactured most, if not all, of Armstrong's early windows, including those at St. Columba's Chapel.76

+The windows at St. Columba's came early in Armstrong's career as a stained-glass artist; most were installed in 1886, with the group of three windows in the chancel, dedicated to Bishop Berkeley, put in place in 1887.77 Like many well-to-do New Yorkers, Armstrong had connections to Newport, which likely helped lead to the commission.
+He summered in Newport